Enhancing Visual Grounding and Generalization: A Multi-Task Cycle Training Approach for Vision-Language Models: Methodology

 \section{Methodology}

-In this section, we first introduce the architecture of our vision-language model with the LLM.
-Then, the robust activation of coordinates in the generalist vision-language model is explored.
-On the basis of outputting object coordinates robustly, the cycle training of referring expressions is presented to reinforce the link between coordinates and referring expressions of objects.
+In this section, we first introduce the architecture of our vision-language model, ViLaM.
+Then, we explore the activation of object coordinates.
+Based on robustly outputting these object coordinates, we present the cycle training approach, which serves to reinforce the consistency between visual locations and their corresponding referring expressions.
+Moreover, the cycle training also allows datasets without referring expressions to participate in the training, thereby facilitating the joint training of multiple tasks.
+Finally, we introduce our built VGcoco dataset, which includes multi-task annotations for visual grounding.